getmanfred/dev-story-scraper/README.md

 ### Name to name and surnames

-Stack Overflow uses just a name, to create `name` and `surnames` fields we decided to use the first word as name and the rest as surnames.
+Stack Overflow uses just a string with full name, to create `name` and `surnames` fields we decided to use the first word as name and the rest as surnames.

 Example: